Contents

 Data Disclosure & Disclaimer

-The latency and success rates here are get_insights measured values from KanseiLink's outcome reports collected from agents (as of May 2026): Backlog 128ms/90.1%, Slack 163ms/91.2%, kintone 199ms/78.7%, freee 216ms/90.1%, SmartHR 337ms/39.1%, Salesforce Japan 474ms/42.9%.
+The latencies here are KanseiLink connection-probe measurements (as of May 2026): Backlog 128ms, Slack 163ms, kintone 199ms, freee 216ms, SmartHR 337ms, Salesforce Japan 474ms.
+Per-service measured success rates are still accumulating at KanseiLink; the success bands in this article (90%+/79%/39%) are illustrative assumptions for the expected-value math, not measured values for any specific service.
 "Expected failures" are expected values derived from success rate (e.g. 39% success x 10 calls → ~6.1 expected failures); actual distributions vary per trial.
 The cost structure of context duplication, gating, and retry multiplication is a model based on a common orchestrator/sub-agent architecture (each sub-agent holds an independent context and the batch joins on completion); it varies with runtime implementation (context sharing, streaming aggregation, partial-completion handling).
 Concrete token prices and billed amounts depend on the model, provider, and prompt-cache usage, so we discuss relative cost structure rather than naming amounts.
 The break-even assessment is an analytical model; we recommend empirical validation on your own workload.
 Check each get_insights for the latest latency and success rate.